tripleee/SmokeDetector-wiki/Set-Up-and-Run-SmokeDetector.md

   * See [The "config" file with MS](#user-content-the-config-file) above if you are going to use this SD instance with metasmoke.
   * If you are not going to run this SD instance with metasmoke, then copy `config.sample` to a new file called `config`, and edit the values required.

-# Running SmokeDetector
+## Running SmokeDetector
 To run, use `python3 nocrash.py`, or `python3 nocrash.py standby` (preferably in a daemon-able mode, like a `screen` session).
 You can also use `python3 ws.py`, but then SmokeDetector will be shut down after 6 hours;
 when running from `nocrash.py`, `ws.py` will automatically be restarted.
 (This is to be sure that closed WebSockets, if any, are reopened.)

 #### `nocrash.py`
 `nocrash.py` is the controlling Python code for SmokeDetector.
-It runs `ws.py`, which is the SD instance, in a sub process and restarts it when it stops. `ws.py` may stop as the result of `!!/` commands given to SD in chat, or do to errors.
+It runs `ws.py`, which is the SD instance, in a sub process and restarts the SD instance when it stops. `ws.py` may stop as the result of various chat `!!/` commands, or do to errors.
 The syntax for `nocrash.py` is:

     nocrash.py [standby]